alecanonm/QR-Frontend-Mentor/README.md

 # QR-Frontend-Mentor

-QR to practice  basic of html and css
+This is a challengue from <strong>Frontend Mentor</strong> just to put in practice my skills

+- HTML
+- CSS